What is Laser Vision Correction?

-- Myopia (nearsightedness) – Objects at a distance appear blurry
+- Myopia, or nearsightedness, where objects at a distance appear blurry

-- Astigmatism – Blurry vision due to an irregularly shaped cornea.
+- Astigmatism, where blurry vision is due to an irregularly shaped cornea

 Benefits of Laser Vision Correction

-- Night vision that is up to four times better than that achieved with traditional corrective procedures and lenses.
+- Night vision that is up to four times better than that achieved with traditional corrective procedure and lenses

 - Play sports, swim, and perform recreational activities with ease